matakus/dctl/README.md

 ---

 ### mCST
 Colorspace transform with ACEs & Davinci tone mapping, a filmic one, reinhard and a hybird mix.
 Has a few saturation compression options as well.
+Still very much a WIP and will likely change alot.

 ---